ex-jedi/beginner-javascript-tutorials/README.md

 });
 ```

-# Prevent Default and Form Even
+# Prevent Default and Form Events

 - <https://wesbos.com/javascript/05-events/prevent-default-and-form-events>
 - Some elements have a default behaviour, like links for instance.
 The default action can be stopped with `preventDefault`.